rlwing/LessonPlans/cognizant_fsd_v2/LP_Spring_Configuration.md

 # Objectives
-At the end of this lesson students should understand how to manage external configuration of a Spring application with the following...
+At the end of this lesson students should understand how to manage external configuration of a Spring application using the following techniques...
 1. Spring's Auto Config Report
 1. when/why to exclude auto-configured items
 1. annotations associated with Auto Configuration